RishabhChadha-97/CS-539-Machine-Learning-Driver-Activity-Recognition/README.md

 Our models are applicable to the following applications and many more
 1. If installed in a car, it can alarm/warn if the driver is distracted.
 2. In semi-autonomous vehicles, the vehicle can take control if the driver is distracted.
-3. Government can use to enforce laws on safe & distraction free driving.
-4. Auto Insurance companies can use these models in re-writing auto policies.
+3. Auto Insurance companies can use these models in re-writing auto policies.

 [`Image Source`]